AdaCore/learn/content/courses/Ada_For_The_Embedded_C_Developer/chapters/06_Translation.rst

 Using :ada:`Unchecked_Conversion` has the advantage of making it clear that a conversion is happening, since the conversion is written explicitly in the code.
 With overlays, that conversion is automatic and therefore implicit.
-In that sense, using :ada:`Unchecked_Conversion` is a cleaner and safer approach.
+In that sense, using an unchecked conversion is a cleaner and safer approach.
-On the other hand, :ada:`Unchecked_Conversion` requires a copy, so it's less efficient than overlays, where no copy is performed |mdash| because one change in the source object is automatically reflected in the target object (and vice-versa).
+On the other hand, an unchecked conversion requires a copy, so it's less efficient than overlays, where no copy is performed |mdash| because one change in the source object is automatically reflected in the target object (and vice-versa).
 In the end, the choice between unchecked conversions and overlays depends on the level of performance that you want to achieve.

-Also note that :ada:`Unchecked_Conversion` will only have defined behavior when instantiated for constrained types.
+Also note that an unchecked conversion will only have defined behavior when instantiated for constrained types.
 For example, we shouldn't use this kind of conversion: